jettison-v/dndsy/README.md

 6.  **Run the Application:**
     *   **Using Docker (Recommended for consistency):**
         ```bash
+        # Ensure Docker Desktop (or equivalent) is running
+        # Use the .env file with Option A (Local Docker Qdrant) above
-        docker compose up --build app # Build and start the app service (and Qdrant if not running)
+        docker compose -f docker/docker-compose.yml up --build app
         ```
-        The app will be available at `http://localhost:5001`.
-    *   **Using Flask Development Server (Requires local Qdrant running):**
+    *   **Using Flask Development Server (Requires Qdrant running separately):**
         ```bash
+        # Start Qdrant using Docker
-        # Ensure Qdrant is running via 'docker compose up -d qdrant'
+        docker compose -f docker/docker-compose.yml up -d qdrant
-        # Ensure environment variables are set (either via .env and loaded, or exported)
+        # Ensure environment variables are set (either via .env loaded by the script, or exported)
+        # Use the .env file with Option A (Local Docker Qdrant)
         python app.py
         ```